aws-samples/llm-evaluation-methodology/README.md

     python main.py --model hf-causal --model_args pretrained=tiiuae/falcon-7b,trust_remote_code=True --tasks hellaswag --device cuda:0

 For this example, Falcon has an accuracy of 57.8%.
 The equivalent number for llama-7B is 56.4%.

+### HELM

+Running HELM takes a few more steps.
+First, deploy a `g4dn.12xlarge` EC2 instance using the Deep Learning AMI on Ubuntu 20.04.
+We use a powerful EC2 instance because we want to run models locally.

+Follow these [instructions](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/) to set up a local MongoDB instance to use for caching.

+Next set up a Conda environment:

+    conda create -n crfm-helm python=3.8 pip

+Activate the environment:

+    conda activate crfm-helm

+Clone the [main branch](https://github.com/stanford-crfm/helm) to a local directory.
+We use the main branch because we need the fix that avoids trying to send data to Google's Perspectives API, and that fix was committed in May 2023.
+The current released version (0.2.2) dates to March.
+Go into the cloned repository and run:

+    pip install .

+Create a file called `run_specs.conf` with this line:

+    entries: [{description: "boolq:model=stanford-crfm/BioMedLM", priority: 1}]

+This tells is to run the `boolq` scenario using a model from HuggingFace called `BioMedLM`.
+This file can contain multiple entries; see [the example](https://github.com/stanford-crfm/helm/blob/main/src/helm/benchmark/presentation/run_specs.conf) for more details.

+Now run the benchmark:

+    helm-run --conf-paths run_specs.conf --suite v1 --max-eval-instances 1 --local --mongo-uri mongodb://127.0.0.1:27017/helmdb --enable-huggingface-models stanford-crfm/BioMedLM

+Note a few command line options:

+* `--mongo-uri` provides the connection string for the Mongo database
+* `--enable-huggingface-models` lets us specify any model from the HuggingFace model hub

+After the run completes, run this to produce the results:

+    helm-summarize --suite v1

+And run `helm-server` to get the web UI for browsing the results.

+#### Evaluating a local fine-tuned model

+If you run a HuggingFace fine-tuning job in SageMaker, you can run HELM against it.

+First, download the training model artifact from S3.
+Expand the artifact into a directory.

+    aws s3 cp s3://<model artifact path> .
+    mkdir smmodel
+    cd smmodel
+    tar zxf ../model.tar.gz

+Now create a run configuration that references that model.

+    entries: [{description: "mmlu:subject=philosophy,model=huggingface/smmodel", priority: 1}]

+Finally, run the evaluation.

+    helm-run --conf-paths run_specs.conf --suite v1 --max-eval-instances 1 --local --mongo-uri mongodb://127.0.0.1:27017/helmdb --enable-local-huggingface-models ./smmodel

+#### HELM in local mode

+Note that HELM normally does not run models locally.
+It invokes them via an API.
+For many models you need to provide an API key.
+If you look at the [model proxy code](https://github.com/stanford-crfm/helm/blob/main/src/helm/proxy/models.py), you can see the list of supported models.
+For example:

+    Model(
+        group="together",
+        name="databricks/dolly-v2-3b",
+        tags=[TEXT_MODEL_TAG, FULL_FUNCTIONALITY_TEXT_MODEL_TAG],
+    ),

+The first half of the model name is the organization, `databricks` in this case.
+In the [auto client code](https://github.com/stanford-crfm/helm/blob/main/src/helm/proxy/clients/auto_client.py), you can see which model client is used for each organization.
+For example:

+    elif organization in ["together", "databricks", "meta", "stabilityai"]: from helm.proxy.clients.together_client import TogetherClient
+        client = TogetherClient(api_key=self.credentials.get("togetherApiKey", None), cache_config=cache_config)

+Then in the [clients](https://github.com/stanford-crfm/helm/tree/main/src/helm/proxy/clients) folder you can check for the specific client implementation.
+The [together client](https://github.com/stanford-crfm/helm/blob/main/src/helm/proxy/clients/together_client.py) uses an API key, so you'd have to sign up and provide that before using these models.

+For that reason, our examples so far used the HuggingFace models, as they run locally on the machine.

 ## Unsupervised